Junyang-Liu/diceGame/README.md

     game_id: 101                        # this game server's id
     priority: 1                         # in same game id, lobby create new room to game server by priority
     lobby_addr: localhost:8081          # lobby server's address

-lua:                                # run lua a file when a new game was created by engine
+    lua_start: "./testLuaGame/init.lua" # run lua a file when a new game was created by engine
-    start: "./testLuaGame/init.lua"     # lua file path to run
+                                            # lua file path to run

+msg_max_main: 10000                 # the main channel's size

 model: debug                        # engine run model, create a user when a login request receive,
                                         # instead of getting it from the lobby server if it is set to "debug"